Day 1: Depart Chicago

 Day 4: Capitol Reef

-Following breakfast travel to Capitol Reef National Park.
+Following a Continental breakfast we travel to Capitol Reef National Park.

 Along the 25 mile scenic drive we’ll view the Waterpocket Fold that defines Capitol Reef National Park.
 A nearly 100-mile long warp in the earth’s crust, Waterpocket Fold is a classic monocline: a regional fold with one very steep side in an area of otherwise horizontal layers.
 A monocline is a “step-up” in the rock layers.
 The rock layers on the west side of the Waterpocket Fold have been lifted more than 7,000 feet higher than the layers on the east.

 We’ll continue to Torrey, Utah where we’ll check into the Capitol Reef Resort, our home for the night.
-There are restaurants nearby.
+There are restaurants nearby for an "on-your-own" dinner.

 Day 5: Monument Valley